mikewgd/console-log/README.md

 1. Include the JS file on the page before any js files that have console.log in them
 2. That's it!

+## Parameters
+Currently, height is the only available parameter.
+Simple append ?<HeightInPixels> to the src attribute in the script tag for Console Log.

+Ex: /js/console.min.js?400

 Since the script overwrites the log function for console, rewriting of any code is not necessary!

 Go see the [demo page](http://console.mikewgd.com/demo.html) and/or the [site](http://console.mikewgd.com)